 Students dropping a course, but still enrolled at the University may request a 100% refund of tuition and fees until the 12th Class Day (Census Date).
-After Census Date (beginning September 13th and thereafter ),there are no refunds for dropped classes.
+After Census Date (which is February 5),there are no refunds for dropped classes.

 Students withdrawing officially from the University (withdrawing from all courses) may request a refund of tuition and refundable fees according to the following scale, as specified by SB 604:

 100% prior to the first University class day (before January 22).

 80% during the first five University class days (January 22, 23, 24, 27, 28).

 70% during the second five University class days (January 29, 30, 31, February 3, 4).

 50% during the third five University class days (February 5, 6, 7, 10, 11).